Marville (comics): U-Decide

 Marville was created as part of Marvel's U-Decide promotional campaign, in which fans would decide which of three books would survive.
 The event involved one existing book (Peter David's Captain Marvel, whose numbering was restarted at issue #1) and two new books (Marville and Ron Zimmerman's Ultimate Adventures), and was based around a bet between David and Jemas, of which Marvel editor-in-chief Joe Quesada later became a part.
 Jemas changed the stakes of the bet a few issues into Marville, stating that the loser would take a pie in the face for charity.
 Despite this, both Marville and Ultimate Adventures ended fairly quickly, while the rebooted Captain Marvel would last 25 more issues, for a total of 60 issues when combined with the first run.

 Reception

 For its confusing plot, wanton sexuality, and thinly veiled promotional nature, Marville was universally panned by critics, and is regularly referred to as one of the worst comics of all time.

-Comics Alliance included Marville in their list of the 15 Worst Comics of the Decade, calling it little more than a "publicity stunt", and Rob Bricken of io9 likened the work to "shooting heroin directly into your adrenal gland."
+ComicsAlliance included Marville in their list of the 15 Worst Comics of the Decade, calling it little more than a "publicity stunt", and Rob Bricken of io9 likened the work to "shooting heroin directly into your adrenal gland."

-Screen Rant ranked Kal-AOL (and the rest of the Marville cast) as one of the superheroes that Marvel wants you to forget.
+Screen Rant ranked Kal-AOL (and the rest of the Marville cast) as one of the "superheroes that Marvel wants you to forget."

 The A.V.
 Club called it "abominable", "nearly unpublishable", and — despite its professional-quality production values — "fundamentally amateurish", condemning Jemas for using the Marvel corporation as "a vanity press for himself".